mindspore-lab/mindone/examples/stable_diffusion_v2/models/README.md

-The donwloaded checkpoints should be as follows.
+The downloaded checkpoints should be as follows.

 ```text
 .